 CONCLUSIONS: The variations of the FPP exercises designed to incorporate the kinetic chain (CS and OS) does increase the activation of the SA muscle when performed on both stable and unstable surface.
 However, the type of surface did not influence the activation of any muscle when compared to each other during FPP or its variations.

 CLINICAL RELEVANCE: The results of this study will further strengthen the concept of recruitment of kinetic chain during exercises.
 During rehabilitation of the UE muscles, it is recommended to recruit the lower extremity and trunk muscles regardless of the surface person stands on during exercises.
 Clinicians also need to be aware that adding an unstable surface to an exercise does not always imply higher activation of those muscles.

 Kaur, Navpreet; Bhanot, Kunal; and Ferreira, Germaine, "Effect of Stable and Unstable Surfaces on the Serratus Anterior Muscle Activation in a Kinetic-chain Exercise Among Healthy Adults" (2018).
-Physical Therapy.
+Physical Therapy Collection.
 28.